 Six of the best for dominant Dutch on final day in Copenhagen05.03.2018

-Netherlands claim multiple golds and a world record to close out first World Series meet
+Netherlands claim multiple golds to close out first World Series meet

 The Netherlands’ Duncan van Haaren won two gold medals on the final day of the World Para Swimming World Series in Copenhagen, Denmark, as Dutch swimmers dominated the opening event.